sentry07/crestron-splus-contextcompile/README.md

 If you wish to remove the items from the context menu, double click the RemoveContextItems file and then click Yes to remove the files.

+# Files:
+* USP_EnableContextCompile_RunAsAdmin.cmd : The main file that does the cool stuff
+* RemoveContextItems.reg : The registry file to remove context items
+* CleanOpenWithSettings.reg : The registry file that removes old file associations